RaiSimUnity

 ../_images/raisimUnity3.png

-4. If the IP and port number matches, raisimUnity will try to connect automatically.
-You can disable auto-connection by unchecking the auto-connect checkbox.
+4. If the IP address and port match, RaisimUnity will connect automatically.
+You can disable auto-connection by clearing the auto-connect checkbox.

 ../_images/raisimUnity4.png